 Childhood cancer treatments

 There are 3 types of treatment commonly used to manage cancer in children: chemotherapy, surgery and radiation therapy.

 Radiation therapy treats cancer using high-energy x-ray beams.
 The beams target cancer cells from outside the body and destroy fast-growing cells, such as cancer cells.

 A bone marrow or blood stem cell transplant is a two-step process of elimination by chemotherapy and / or radiation of deficient bone marrow (or malignant cells) followed by replacement of the deficient marrow or cells by an infusion of healthy blood stem cells.

-Sometimes, if your child has lost a lot of weight or has not been eating very well for a period of time, they will need nasogastric feeding.
-A nasogastric feed can make it easier and less stressful for both you and your child to make sure enough is eaten.
+Sometimes, if your child has lost a lot of weight or has not been eating very well for a period of time, they may need tube feeding.

-If your child is to have anaesthesia or sedation they will have to stop eating food at least six hours before the procedure.
-Your child will be able to have breast milk up to four hours before the procedure.
-Your child will be able to have clear drinks up to two hours before the procedure.
+If your child with cancer is having anaesthesia or sedation they will have to stop eating food at least 6 hours before the procedure.
+Your child will be able to have breast milk up to 4 hours before the procedure.
+Your child will be able to have clear drinks up to 2 hours before the procedure.